cslarsen/csl.name/_posts/2017-11-08-python-jit.md

             raise RuntimeError(strerror(ctypes.get_errno()))
         del block

+The last `del` may be superfluous, or may not work as intended.
+To be honest, I haven't checked if it will work inside a function.
+The idea is to let Python decrement the reference count, rendering it unusable.

 The fun part
 ------------

-We're now ready to create an insanely simple piece of JIT code.
+Now we're finally ready to create an insanely simple piece of JIT code!

 Recall the assembly listing at the top: It's a small function — without a local stack frame — that multiplies an input number with a constant.
 In Python, we'd write that as

     def create_multiplication_function(constant):
         return lambda n: n * constant